Online events FAQs

-We're here for technical help, to ensure you can access the events as easily as possible.
+We’re here for technical help, to ensure you can access our online events as easily as possible.

 We use Zoom to manage bookings for our live events.

 On the webpage of the event you want to attend, click or tap the button that says ‘Register for this event’.
 This will open a new tab in Zoom.